cataclysm-interactive/.github/profile/README.md

 # We're Cataclysm Interactive
-A software company led by [Untold-Titan](https://github.com/untold-titan).
+A software org led by [Untold-Titan](https://github.com/untold-titan).
 We develop software for everyone.
 Using everything.
 We adapt quick to new enviroments.
 We are Cataclysm Interactive.